Naval Science (NROTC)

 NS 421, FUNDAMENTALS OF MANEUVER WARFARE, 5 Credits

-A detailed look at broad aspects of warfare and their interactions with maneuver warfare doctrine, with a focus on the United States Marine Corps.
-Throughout the course there is a strong focus on leadership, as the fundamental purpose of this course is to develop the skills, knowledge, leadership background, and mindset necessary for a successful Marine Corps Officer.
-This class is open to all students; however, most topics and concepts of this class are intended to professionally develop future United States Marine Corps officers.
+Provides a detailed look at broad aspects of warfare and their interactions with maneuver warfare doctrine, with a focus on the United States Marine Corps.
+Discusses a strong focus on leadership, as the fundamental purpose of this course is to develop the skills, knowledge, leadership background, and mindset necessary for a successful Marine Corps Officer.

 Prerequisite: NS 321 with D- or better